Algorithmic Assistance with Recommendation-Dependent Preferences: Strategic Non-Recommendations

 \section{Strategic Non-Recommendations}

-When recommendations distort choices, one solution is to strategically withhold recommendations in cases where the decision-maker knows better which decisions to take. \cite{shashikumar2021artificial} propose training a recommendation algorithm to return an ``I don't know'' response and apply the idea in the context of sepsis prediction.
-Within our formal model, we capture this idea by considering recommendations of the type
+We have shown that recommendation dependence introduces inefficiencies that make the value of the recommendations ambiguous and affect their optimal design.
+When recommendations distort choices, one solution is to strategically withhold recommendations in cases where the decision-maker knows better which decisions to take. \cite{shashikumar2021artificial} proposes training a recommendation algorithm to return an ``I don't know'' response and applies the idea in the context of sepsis prediction.
+Within our formal model, we capture this approach by considering recommendations with three values, $\mathcal{R} = \{\risky, \neutral, \safe\}$.
+We assume that preferences still follow \eqref{eqn:Recdeppref}, meaning that there is no additional loss when the neutral recommendation is given. \footnote{This extension is consistent with our microfoundations in \autoref{sec:Foundations} if we assume that the neutral recommendation precludes loss aversion (\autoref{subsec:Refdep}); does not set a default and does not create a cost (or creates equal cost) when choosing an action (\autoref{subsec:Default}); and does not count towards ``correct'' decisions (\autoref{subsec:Blamegame}).}

 Such a recommendation structure relaxes the restriction that the provided information is binary to allow for three levels, so we would expect it to improve outcomes even in a model without recommendation dependence.
-However, with recommendation dependence, there can be an additional gain: if there is no additional cost from mistakes in the ``don't know'' case, then allowing for this third level also reduces the cost from recommendation dependence.
-In this sense, providing strategic non-recommendations has a higher benefit in our model relative to a rational baseline.
+However, with recommendation dependence, there can be an additional gain: if there is no additional cost from mistakes in the neutral case, as in our case, then allowing for this third level also reduces the cost from recommendation dependence.
+In terms of the decomposition in \eqref{eqn:Decomposition}, introducing the neutral level simultaneously improves the information gain and reduces the distortion.
+Specifically, take a recommendation algorithm $\rec_-$ that only makes recommendations in $\{\risky, \safe\}$, and a recommendation algorithm $\rec_+$ that also uses the neutral level.
+As long as the two recommendation algorithms do not disagree when both make a definite recommendation (that is, $\rec_+(x_m) = \rec_-(x_m)$ whenever $\rec_+(x_m) \neq \neutral$), then moving from two to three recommendation levels both improves information gain and reduces over-adherence:

+As a consequence, providing strategic non-recommendations can have a strictly higher benefit in our model relative to a rational baseline where only the information gain increases, as we illustrate in an application to \autoref{exm1}.